Assessing a remediation study

 If the remediation has been assessed to be performing as expected, or is expected to achieve the remediation objectives via implementation of alternative management strategies, then the focus should move to Step 10 and the required management/remediation strategies continued or altered as agreed.

-If the assessment is that the remediation objectives are not considered currently achievable, then the focus should shift back to Step 2 and reconsideration of the management goals (remediation targets), most likely with technical and
+If the assessment is that the remediation objectives are not considered currently achievable, then the focus should shift back to Step 2 and reconsideration of the management goals (remediation targets), most likely with technical and stakeholder involvement.

 You have reached Step 10 because acceptable water/sediment quality has been or can be achieved.

-monitoring program may have arisen from the considerations at Steps 6 to 8, and these should be fed into revision of the ongoing monitoring programs.
+Implications for the monitoring program may have arisen from the considerations at Steps 6 to 8, and these should be fed into revision of the ongoing monitoring programs.

-Alternative management or remediation actions from Step 8 need to be incorporated into the management or remediation plans, which should also include a suitable and agreed
+Alternative management or remediation actions from Step 8 need to be incorporated into the management or remediation plans, which should also include a suitable and agreed adaptive management process.

 Continual improvement of both management and monitoring activities should be considered at this step, regardless of how you reached Step 10.